danieliusj1/birthdayreminder/README.md

 ### 1.1.
 How to launch it

 The launching process includes some command work and requires to have Python installed on the user's computer.
-The user needs to **open powershell in the program directory and execute the following command**: 'python main.py'.
-There is an executable called 'main.exe' in the 'dist' folder, however, the program **does not send out notifications** when opened using the '.exe'.
+The user needs to **open powershell in the program directory and execute the following command**: `python main.py`.
+There is an executable called `main.exe` in the `dist` folder, however, the program **does not send out notifications** when opened using the `.exe`.
 ## 2. Features

 - **Add Users**: Users can be added to the system, each with their own set of birthdays.